 4. Rest in the Lord

 IV.
-Resting in the Lord reduces anxiety.
-(Philippians 4:6-7)
+In Philippians 4:6-7 the Bible teaches that resting in the Lord reduces anxiety.

-V. Resting in the Lord frees our energy to be more productive for the Lord.
+V. Resting in the Lord frees our energy to be more productive for the Lord and takes away unnecessary stress.

 There is no reason why a Child of God should ever be consumed with worry.
 To worry is to doubt God!
 Would you like to proclaim your freedom from worry tonight?
 Come to this altar as a proclamation of faith to Trust, Delight, Commit, and Rest in the Lord.